laravel/forge-sdk/README.md

 $forge->updateNodeBalancingConfiguration($serverId, $siteId, array $data);
 ```

-On a Site Instance you may also call:
+On a `Site` instance you may also call:

 ```php
 $site->refreshToken();